top of page

 Research Assistant

-Josna Joji is in her Sophomore year at the University of South Dakota studying psychology.
+Josna Joji is in her Junior year at the University of South Dakota studying psychology.
 She is an International Student from India.
 She is interested in anything and everything related to anxiety and looks forward to a career in the same field.
 Outside of school and work, she likes to bake, read and loves to travel.

 Yihaeseo Yang